wrmilling/k3s-gitops/README.md

 ## Credits + Community

-A huge thanks to the community at k8s-at-home via [awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes) and the [discord chat](https://discord.gg/k8s-at-home).
-K8s-at-home Logo image used with permission, check out the community for some awesome and helpful people.
+A huge thanks to the community at Home Operations via [awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes) and the [discord chat](https://discord.gg/home-operations).
+Home Operations Logo image used with permission, check out the community for some awesome and helpful people.